dreaw131313/Dreaw-Entity-Component-System/README.md

 Like in most of ecs systems, in **decs** entity can have only one component of given type.
 If component of the same type will be added twice AddComponent function will return pointer to component created earlier.<br/>

 ### Entity class
-decs::Entity class is represented by ID and reference to decs::Container in which was created.<br/>
+decs::Entity class is represented by ID and reference to decs::FullContainer in which was created.<br/>

 Entites can also be spawned which is a little faster than creating them by regular method.
-To spawn entity you need to use one of **Spawn()** methods from decs::Container class.
+To spawn entity you need to use one of **Spawn()** methods from decs::FullContainer class.
 ```cpp
 Entity Spawn(const Entity& prefab, const bool& isActive = true);
 bool Spawn(